1337 Assistant Director, Human Resources - Talent Acquisition

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. In collaboration with internal and external entities, promotes a diverse and inclusive work environment and supports the University’s efforts to ensure that the University is accomplishing its goals and initiatives to recruit and retain a diverse workforce.
+1. In collaboration with internal and external entities, promotes and supports the University’s efforts to ensure that the University is accomplishing its goals and initiatives to recruit and retain an efficient workforce.

 2. Builds applicant recruitment sources, recruitment outreach strategies, and community partnerships by researching and contacting a wide variety of resources and services including, but not limited to, community service organizations, colleges, employment agencies, and internet sites.